femou1/pb-handbooks/pbst_handbook.md

 In addition you are now allowed to kill neutrals causing chaos during PET patrols without giving a warning, before the change it was just during TMS events.

+PET Mega Patrols are rare events hosted by PET, hosted a couple of times yearly.
+Due to the magnitude of these events, PBST attendees may attain 3 base points in addition to 1 bonus point.

 [/details]

+[details="Mass Evaluations"]

+Mass evaluations are events hosted by Trainers which allow multiple attendees to be evaluated for a Tier rank.

+Attendees must meet the requirements for the evaluation they are taking.
+For example, Cadets attending a mass evaluation must have at least 75 points.

+Players can attend a scheduled mass evaluation if they do not want to (or are unable to) schedule a one-on-one evaluation with a Trainer.

+Mass evaluations are only done for combat and simulation phases.
+Complete the quiz phase at the [PBST Quiz Hub.](https://www.roblox.com/games/17183476605/PBST-Quiz-Hub)

+[/details]

 **Special Events:**

-[details="MEGA Trainings"]
+[details="Mega Trainings"]

-A very special kind of training exists called the MEGA Training!
+A very special kind of training exists called the Mega Training.
 This is where a very large group of Security members rally up and train in multiple servers hosted by a Special Defense+.
-These events are uncommon, no more than once every 2 months, but yield a *LARGE* amount of points!
+These events are uncommon, no more than once every 6 months, but yield a *large* amount of points.

-* During those events Trainers can host their section of MEGA Training at ANY game!
+* During those events Trainers can host their section of Mega Training at any game
 * Special Defense are limited to hosting only at official PBST training games

-If you attend the whole training and are on a good behaviour throughout, expect to earn a whopping **TWELVE POINTS!**
+If you attend the whole training and are on a good behaviour throughout, expect to earn a whopping **twelve points**

 [/details]